 In line with our purpose to nurture the world and humankind by advancing care for animals, we focus on supporting customers in underserved rural communities working to predict, prevent, detect and treat illness in animals and to address unmet medical needs.
 Through this, we also support a shift from disease treatment to prevention, thus reducing use of antimicrobials in livestock.

-Our African Livestock Productivity and Health Advancement (A.L.P.H.A.) initiative, co-funded with the Bill & Melinda Gates Foundation, helps to improve livestock health and positively impact farmers’ livelihoods in Sub-Saharan Africa.
-The initiative began in 2017 in Uganda, Nigeria, and Ethiopia, and later expanded into Tanzania.
+Since 2017, our African Livestock Productivity and Health Advancement (A.L.P.H.A.) initiative, co-funded with the Bill & Melinda Gates Foundation, helps to improve livestock health and positively impact farmers’ livelihoods in Sub-Saharan Africa.
+The initiative began in 2017 in Uganda, Nigeria, and Ethiopia and later expanded into Tanzania.

-The A.L.P.H.A. initiative has made progress against three major areas:
+The A.L.P.H.A.
+Plus initiative will make progress against three major areas:

 Grow access to vet care in emerging markets

 Train 100,000 farmers, veterinary professionals and lab technicians

 Trained 25,500 farmers, veterinarians, para-veterinarians, distributors and lab personnel over 1,063 training days.

 30% of trainees are women.

 For more information about A.L.P.H.A. original initiative, click here.

 In 2021, we started transitioning our A.L.P.H.A. initiative activities throughout the broader Sub-Saharan Africa region, where Zoetis is committed to sustain and grow its presence by focusing on distribution improvement and geographical coverage, technical support, diagnostic support, digital capabilities, training and education and support of private-public partnerships.
 To learn more about A.L.P.H.A.’s most recent progress, click the button below.